UofT-DSI/shell/README.md

 ### 7. *post-workship*:
 This folder contains the exit surveys for students to complete.
 It holds both the md and docx versions of the survey.

+### 8. *assignments*:
+This folder contains the assignments for the workshop.
+Students are expected to complete them one week after the content has been delivered